Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns

 \PP{Semantic Validity} Even when queries are syntactically correct and executable, ensuring their semantic validity remains challenging.
 They must satisfy runtime constraints and capture the correct traversal logic.
 Executable queries may still fail to reflect intended program behaviors, leading to \emph{semantic errors}, where the query runs without crashing but misses the vulnerable code.

-\PP{Precision-recall Balance} Similar to how security analysts develop queries, LLM-generated queries must be not only correct but also comprehensive and precise.
-Patterns that are too specific (\ie{,} overfitting) may miss variants of the same vulnerability, resulting in high false negatives, whereas overly general patterns (\ie{,} underfitting) can produce excessive false positives.
-Achieving this balance between precision and recall remains a fundamental challenge.

-We design \sys, a novel static neuro-symbolic system.
-Its workflow is outlined in \autoref{fig:arch}. \sys first analyzes open knowledge such as documentation and tool implementations to extract the query DSL, and constructs a core DSL subset (\autoref{s:design-dsl}). \sys then generates vulnerability queries (\autoref{s:design-querygen}) through a feedback loop, with a trace-driven symbolic query validator to refine (\autoref{s:design-validation}) and optimize (\autoref{s:design-opt}) the queries.
+We design \sys, a novel neuro-symbolic static analysis system.
+Its workflow is outlined in \autoref{fig:arch}. \sys first analyzes open knowledge, such as documentation and tool implementations, to extract the query DSL (\autoref{s:design-dsl}). \sys then generates vulnerability queries through a feedback loop, with a trace-driven symbolic query validator to refine (\autoref{s:design-querygen}) and optimize (\autoref{s:design-opt}) the queries.
 Finally, \sys outputs the generated query, which can be applied to detect new vulnerabilities.
 We summarize two key techniques that solve the aforementioned challenges.

 \PP{Query DSL Extraction and Subsetting} To help generate syntactically- and semantically-correct queries, we first obtain the formal specifications of the query DSLs used by the static analysis tools, which also define the desired output structure for LLMs. \sys extracts the DSL specifications---including DSL grammars, data types, compatible APIs, and their functionalities---by automatically parsing the online documentation and implementations.
 However, directly using all extracted DSL specifications would overwhelm the LLM because of the DSL's complexity, and would still not enable the LLM to efficiently generate valid queries.
-We thus propose a \emph{language subsetting} technique, which selects a core subset of DSL features from the extracted full set.
+We thus propose \emph{DSL subsetting}, which selects a core subset of DSL features from the extracted full set.
 This is based on our observation that query DSL often contains redundant features, for example, those that can be equally expressed by other language features.
 Such a DSL subset could be better understood by the LLMs to significantly reduce the query generation complexity.

 \PP{Iterative Feedback Loop} Atop the core DSL subset, \sys employs an LLM to generate queries and iteratively refines them based on fine-grained feedback from our symbolic query validator.
 Specifically, we instrument query execution runtime, which executes and analyzes the generated queries to locate the exact locations or causes of the syntax and semantic errors.
 Beyond that, the validator also tracks the intermediate program states on the query execution traces and validates whether the generated query could retrieve the given vulnerability examples.
 During such an iterative process, \sys is able to gradually generate valid queries that can analyze complex real-world programs.
 Moreover, the validator incorporates heuristics to detect potential overfitting in queries and guides the LLM to generalize them.
 It also instruments the LLM to refine the query to eliminate the false positives.